conner-huf/conner_api/README.md

   - This is where I store any scripts I write for convenience's sake.
 - tests
   - Where unit tests are stored and run.

+#### Update (1/2/25)

+I've added a new portion to this backend, I'm currently calling it Red Ribbon.
+I want this to serve as a backend data manipulation endpoint for storing wishlists, users, and other data that will support a frontend app for organizing things like secret santa and deciding what gifts to get your loved ones on holidays.